tagazok/my-workshops/static-web-apps/tutorial.md

 npm install -g @azure/static-web-apps-cli
 ```

-You can find all the features the CLI provides <a href="https://github.com/Azure/static-web-apps-cli" target="_blank">here</a>
+We are only going to use a few features of the CLI so if you want to become a SWA CLI expert, you can find all the features the CLI provides <a href="https://github.com/Azure/static-web-apps-cli" target="_blank">here</a>

 ### Run your project locally